-- 9 EFRAG agrees with the requirement that an entity can make an unqualified statement of compliance only if its management commentary complies with all requirements in the revised Practice Statement.
+- 9 EFRAG agrees that an entity can make an unqualified statement of compliance only if its management commentary complies with all requirements in the revised Practice Statement.
 We observe that this requirement is carried forward from the existing Practice Statement and that EFRAG supported it at the time.
 However, we consider that the Practice Statement should encourage, rather than require, a statement of compliance.
-This is because making such a statement may increase costs for preparers, conflict with local regulations, and interfere with director's liabilities in different jurisdictions.
-EFRAG considers that it is up to local law makers to determine whether to mandate a statement of compliance, particularly given the evolving landscape in respect of corporate reporting standards. - 10 EFRAG also\does not supports the proposals to allow a qualified statement of compliance to the extent that management commentary identifies the departures from the requirements of the revised Practice Statement and gives reasons for those departures. - 11 This is because the proposal has the potential to lift barriers against the diffusion of the approach and concepts underpinning the management commentary further encourage the voluntary application of all or some of the guidance. would be difficult to operationalise and would not result in more reliable information.
-A partial statement of compliance may create confusion, pose audit challenges, increase costs in understanding which elements of the report adhere to which parts of the Practice Statement, and for what reasons other parts are not complied with. - 12 Permitting only an unqualified statement of compliance could set a high hurdle for reporting and a barrier to applying the revised Practice Statement.
-Some entities may want to comply with the revised Practice Statement to improve the quality and credibility of information in their management commentary but may not be able to do so because they need time to work towards full compliance.
-Finally, EFRAG suggest reconsidering the use of the terms 'qualified' and 'unqualified' to avoid possible confusion with the level of assurance provided.
+This is because making such a statement may increase costs for preparers, conflict with local regulations, and interfere with directors' liabilities in different jurisdictions.
+EFRAG considers that it is up to local lawmakers to determine whether to mandate a statement of compliance, particularly given the evolving landscape in respect of corporate reporting standards. - 10 EFRAG does not support the proposals to allow a qualified statement of compliance to the extent that management commentary identifies the departures from the requirements of the revised Practice Statement and gives reasons for those departures. - 11 This is because the proposal would be difficult to operationalise and would not result in more reliable information.
+A partial statement of compliance may create confusion, pose audit challenges, increase costs in understanding which elements of the report adhere to which parts of the Practice Statement, and for what reasons other parts are not complied with. - 12 Finally, to avoid possible confusion with terms related to the level of assurance provided, EFRAG suggests not to use the terms 'unqualified' and 'qualified' (if the IASB was to retain its proposal to allow statements of partial compliance).
+EFRAG suggests the use of the language applied in IAS 1 paragraph 16 (i.e., use 'an explicit and unreserved statement of compliance' instead of an 'unqualified statement of compliance').